dbt-labs/dbtcloud-terraforming/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the dbt Cloud API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands and/or import blocks (require terraform >= 1.5) in order to import resources into state version     Print the version number of dbtcloud-terraforming
+  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the dbt Cloud API and generate the respective Terraform stanzas genimport   Generate Terraform resources configuration and import commands for dbt Cloud resources help        Help about any command import      Output `terraform import` compatible commands and/or import blocks (require terraform >= 1.5) in order to import resources into state interactive Interactive mode to configure and run dbtcloud-terraforming version     Print the version number of dbtcloud-terraforming

 Flags: